Skip to Content

 • Purpose: Dairy (high butterfat milk)

-They live in herds and exhibit a sociable nature.
-While classified as livestock, their conservation status currently remains unassessed.
+They live in herds and are sociable.
+While classified as livestock, their conservation status remains unassessed.

 Nematode